memsindustrygroup/Open-Source-Sensor-Fusion/docs/README.md

 hardware sets available at the URL above.
 To keep things simple, we did not duplicate all of that material here.
 You can download
 Freescale templates and Kinetis Design Studio IDE (both of which are also free) and generate the missing files.

-Alternately, we will be providing guidance in the Wiki with regard to creating ports to alternate RTOSs.
+Alternately, there is guidance to creating ports at https://github.com/memsindustrygroup/Open-Source-Sensor-Fusion/wiki/Portability%20Topics.